aristocratious/docusaurus-mvp/docs/get-started/faq.md

 ### What is "inner-led development" and why does it matter for organizations?

 Inner-led development starts with understanding personal purpose, values, and authentic gifts, then aligns work with what matters most deeply.
-This creates both individual fulfillment and enhanced organizational contribution because authentic people naturally contribute more effectively.
+This creates both individual fulfillment and enhanced organizational contribution because authentic people often contribute more effectively.

 ### Do you provide individual coaching, or only group workshops?